michael2012z/BitBible/markdown/KJV/files/Ps.md

 15. The heathen are sunk down in the pit that they made: in the net which they hid is their own foot taken.

 16. The Lord is known by the judgment which he executeth: the wicked is snared in the work of his own hands.
 Higgaion.
-Selah.Higgaion: that is, Meditation
+Selah.

 17. The wicked shall be turned into hell, and all the nations that forget God.